jaseknighter/krill/README.md

 2. Lorenz system visualization
 3. Lorenz x/y and lfos

+#### encoder and key controls
-e1/e2/e3 are used to navigate the controls section. all of the UI controls found in the sequencer view are also found in the main norns params menu J(PARAMETERS>EDIT).
+e1/e2/e3 are used to navigate the controls section.

+all of the UI controls found in the sequencer view are also found in the main norns params menu J(PARAMETERS>EDIT).

+when changing numerical values, k2+e3 can be used to change values faster by a factor of 10.

 **notes on the grid overlay**
 - when the script is first loaded, just the second and third UI sections are visible. when an encoder is turned, the first section becomes temporarily visible, along with a grid overlaying the Lorenz system visualization.